umdenes100/ENES100ArduinoLibrary/README.md

     // Some other setup code...
 }
 ```

-The first parameter is the name of your team, which will appear on the Vision System. `FIRE` refers to the mission type of your team.
-The full list of valid mission names is:

- * `CRASH_SITE`
- * `DATA`
- * `MATERIAL`
- * `FIRE`
- * `WATER`

-(As with all `code samples` in this document, these are case sensitive.)

-The third argument is the ID number of the aruco marker that your team will be using.

-The fourth argument is your serial reveive pin.

-The fifth argument is your serial transmit pin.

 The `begin()` method returns a `bool` to indicate if the Vision System received your request to start the mission.
 You can use this return value to make your OTV wait for affirmative communication before starting.